intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

 ### Prerequisites

-The component has the same basic dependancies as the [generic plugin framework dependencies](../../README.md#about).
+The component has the same basic dependencies as the [generic plugin framework dependencies](../../README.md#about).

 You will also need [appropriate hardware installed](#checking-for-hardware).